Cherise Bate

 Cherise Bate (sometimes credited as Cherise Bates) is an American dancer, actress and teacher whose performance career was most prominent in the late 1970s and early 1980s.

 Early life and education

 Cherise Cheryl Bate was born on May 15, 1952 in Cleveland, Ohio, to Kenneth and Ruth Bate.
 She is one of three siblings.
 Her father was a telephone company supervisor and her mother was the office manager for Allied Records in the City of Commerce, California.
 She moved with her family to Los Angeles, California, at the age of two.
 Bate began to dance when her mother enrolled her in a ballet dance school aged eight.
 She performed her first recital aged 10 at Beverly Hills High School.
 As a teenager she studied dance with the Nick and Edna Stewart's Ebony Showcase in Los Angeles.
-Following her time at Los Angeles High School, she wen on to study sociology at Los Angeles City College before transferring to UCLA.
+Following her time at Los Angeles High School, she would study sociology at Los Angeles City College before transferring to UCLA.